 The kind of dental restoration that you receive will be based on the number of teeth you’re missing.
-One of the reasons that dental implants are so popular is their ability to restore one tooth, multiple teeth, or even your whole smile.
+One of the reasons that dental implants are so popular is because of their ability to restore one tooth, multiple teeth, or even your whole smile.
 Here are the ways that we restore your dental implants:

-If you’re missing a single tooth, Dr. A will use an implant-retained crown to return the natural look and feel to your smile.
+If you’re missing a single tooth, Dr. A will use a single implant post and crown to return the natural look and feel to your smile.
 This not only restores your appearance, but it also keeps your natural teeth from shifting around to fill in the gap.

 If you’re missing multiple teeth consecutively, we can use a dental bridge to literally bridge the gap in your smile.
 Using dental implants on either side of a custom-made dental bridge, we can give you a natural looking, feeling, and functioning smile.

-If you’re missing all or the majority of the teeth in your mouth, Dr. A can use anywhere from four to six strategically placed dental implants to retain dentures.
+If you’re missing all or the majority of the teeth in your mouth, Dr. A can use anywhere from four to six strategically placed dental implants to support dentures.
 This allows us to replace all of your teeth at once with the stability and biting power of dental implants.

 Professionals and patients who have gotten the procedure will both agree that investing in dental implants is well worth it.
 That’s because they have so many benefits to offer that make it an incredibly cost-effective procedure, such as a 35+ year lifespan.
 Other perks of choosing implants include preservation of facial structure, enhanced speaking and chewing ability, easy maintenance, and prevention of additional tooth loss.

 Do you need to undergo gum disease therapy or a bone graft before we can place your implants?
 These procedures can help ensure the success of treatment; however, keep in mind that any preparatory work will increase the overall cost.
 At Epic Family Dentistry of Carrollton, we provide the convenience of one bill, instead of sending you to another practice for the placement procedure.
 This means our trusted team can guide you through the entire process and consolidate the price you pay.